roeeblo/OOP_.NET_WINFORMS---Checkers/README.md

 - **Settings**: The players can each choose their name and icon to represent them, as well as pick the board size

 ---
-Despite the simplicity of the classic Checkers game, we built a hands-down project from scratch.
+Despite the simplicity of the classic Checkers game, I built a hands-down project from scratch.
 Every class was designed accordingly and properly separated, ensuring a clean OOP architecture that’s easy to maintain and extend